-So if you decide to not log out of Google the next thing safe thing you can do is to Manage Sync.
+So if you decide to not log out of Google the next safe search for kids setting is to Manage Sync.

 This means that you stay logged into Google but you decide what information you want to share with them.
 Hover off the options you think Google should not know.